brainlife/ui-networkneuro-tracts/README.md

 - [Franco Pestilli](frakkopesto@gmail.com)

 ### Funding Acknowledgement
-brainlife.io is publicly funded and for the sustainability of the project it is helpful to Acknowledge the use of the platform.
-We kindly ask that you acknowledge the funding below in your publications and code reusing this code.
+brainlife.io is publicly funded and for the sustainability of the project, it is helpful to Acknowledge the use of the platform.
+We kindly ask that you acknowledge the funding below in your publications and reuse this code.

 [![NSF-BCS-1734853](https://img.shields.io/badge/NSF_BCS-1734853-blue.svg)](https://nsf.gov/awardsearch/showAward?AWD_ID=1734853)
 [![NSF-BCS-1636893](https://img.shields.io/badge/NSF_BCS-1636893-blue.svg)](https://nsf.gov/awardsearch/showAward?AWD_ID=1636893)